 Who is funding this work and what will it cost?

-This is a £1.6million scheme.
-The Heritage Lottery Fund have agreed to fund half of the costs and the Environment Agency have already committed substantial sums.
+This is a £2.3 million scheme.
+The Heritage Lottery Fund have agreed to fund a significant proportion of the costs and the Environment Agency have also committed substantial sums.
 We have had exploratory discussions with other funders (but it would not be fair to name them until they are committed) and are confident that we can raise the total needed.

 How can I get involved?

 There’s going to be loads to do!
 Once the project is running we will be looking for people to share their stories of the river, to volunteer to care for and to join us in enjoying the river.
 We’ve loads of ideas from guided walks to citizen science to canoeing the length of the river with a 360o camera.

 Will you be working with schools, colleges or universities?